jsbenjamins/gazecode/README.md

 2) Put the exported video and data in the data folder of GazeCode

-3) Find a set of nince 100 x 100 non-transparant PNGs reflecting the different categories you want to use (thenounproject.com is good place to start).
+3) Find a set of nine 100 x 100 non-transparant PNGs reflecting the different categories you want to use (thenounproject.com is good place to start).
 Upload white empty PNGs if you have less than 9 categories.
 Put these files in the categories folder of GazeCode.